Appru/ClearScore-_Tech_Test/README.md

 * write the tests in a way that they can be run from a command line so that you can automatically run the tests
 * also have an internal public display so that everyone can view the state of the software

-**2. How would you approach running the same tests across mobile devices and different browsers?**
+**2. How would you approach running the same tests across mobile devices and different browsers?**  <br />
 I would use a tool called appium.
 This would enable myself to write my tests against multiple platforms.
 Using the same API

 **3. If you had more time available, are there any improvements that you would make to the code provided?**